Robert Reid considers the epic nostalgia that is the phenomenon of Malthouse Theatre’s Cloudstreet

 Cloudstreet is a kind of squatter’s epic, a station drama in the tradition of 1950s plays like Dulcie Dunlop Ladds’ We Have Our Dreams or Anthony Coburn’s The Bastard Country.
 John McCallum describes station dramas in his magisterial book Belonging as plays that “explore the painful transition from pioneering days to a new life based in a hard-won tradition of family and settlement.
 In the sets of these plays, the old bush shack has become the living room and veranda of an established homestead…”

 It’s not an exact parallel, but there’s an undeniable inheritance from these plays.
-In this instance, two poor families, the Fishes and the Lambs, are bedevilled by disasters, depressions and world war, and struggle on as the world changes around them.
+In this instance, two poor families, the Pickles and the Lambs, are bedevilled by disasters, depressions and world war, and struggle on as the world changes around them.
 And it’s full of very familiar tropes.

 This leads me to the first of my nagging doubts about this text: the whiteness of the narrative.
 Though the Malthouse production makes a concerted effort to bring some diversity to the casting, the text itself still tells a story of white triumph against the adversity of the land.
 As the families struggle – with gambling, with loss, with each other – in the background are the spirits that haunt the inhabitants of Number One Cloud Street.
 There are the spirits of Stolen Generations children once housed in this old building and also the wise spirits of the land, watching over and looking out for the white families.
 These spirits are inevitably played by the Indigenous actors.
 It’s a cliché that sits awkwardly in a contemporary staging; using Indigenous voices to frame the white stories while also pushing them into the background.